Download your FREE Nutritious Snack Guide

 Roasted Cauliflower with Parmesan & Oregano Recipe

 Beets are another sweet veggie to roast.
 You don’t even have to peel them, which is a messy job.
 Instead, give the beet surface a good scrub with water, and wrap individually and loosely in aluminum foil.
 Drizzle canola oil, which is high in monounsaturated fats, good for cholesterol lowering.
 Sprinkle salt and put into 425F oven for about 40 to 60 minutes (depending on beet size).
 Cook until tender to pierce with a sharp knife.
-Let beets cool and you can easily peel the skin off with a paring knife.
+Let beets cool and you can easily peel the skin off with a pairing knife.
 In Ontario, you can find beets in season until March/April.

 Lastly, this Fall, don’t overlook squash when exploring the bounty of veggies to roast!
 There are many different types of squash.
 See more here.
 Squash has over 400% of daily vitamin A; important for eyes and skin.
 With squash, you also do not have to peel the veggie before popping it in the oven after it’s cut in half and seeds removed.